What You’ll Learn 🎯

 Machine fault - oil whip

-Oil Whirl will transition to Oil Whip when the whirl frequency reaches the first natural frequency.
+Oil whirl will transition to oil whip when the whirl frequency reaches the first natural frequency.

 Amplitude trend